What are Varicose Veins?

 Endovenous Laser Treatment (EVLT)

 EVLT uses a small amount of local anesthesia (Lidocaine) a laser fiber is inserted into the problem vein usually just above the knee through a very small needle.
-Once the laser is activated, it seals the vein.
+The laser will activate and seal the vein.

 Microphlebectomy for varicose veins is a procedure done to remove large & visible surface varicose veins.
 The treatment targets veins that are too large or tortuous for Endovenous Laser Ablation (EVLT) or sclerotherapy treatments.